Soledad Miranda

 In this comedy, it is the wedding day of three beautiful sisters.
 Soledad plays one of them.
 She acted with several of her costars from this movie in other films, including José Luis López Vázquez later in several films.
 The publicity campaign proclaimed the film would cause infectious laughter.
 And one publicity phrase was "Three weddings suspended!
 Not even Alfred Hitchcock has never achieved as much 'suspense'!
 He has never achieved a greater 'thriller'!"

 Click here for a synposis and pictures from Las hijas de Helena and here to find it on IMDB.
-I've never seen this movie, so if you have please let me know.
+This movie is for sale in the store.
+My copy of this movie is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.

 Los gatos negros (1964)